ts-rest/ts-rest/.changeset/light-hotels-think.md

 '@ts-rest/fastify': patch
 ---

-Use the parsed request body from zod
+Pass the parsed request body from zod to the route handler instead of the original request.